 In this review, I’ll talk about the Nest Secure and Ring Alarm security systems: their similarities, differences, components, professional monitoring, customer support, and mobile apps.
 Then I’ll help you make your buying decision so we can get your home safe ASAP.
 Strap in, because our comparison of Nest Secure and Ring starts now!

 Key Similarities of Nest Secure Vs. Ring Alarm

-Before I get into the review, I want to talk about the ways in which Nest Secure and Ring are similar.
+Before I get into the review, I want to talk about how Nest Secure and Ring are similar.
 After all, they’re both newer security companies owned by tech giants; they must have something in common!

 - Minimalist systems: both the Ring and the Nest Secure systems include only five components each.

 - Professional monitoring not required: Neither company requires that you sign up for 24/7 professional monitoring.